MVTN: Multi-View Transformation Network for 3D Shape Recognition: Experiments

-\mysection{Dataset} The shape classification and retrieval tasks are benchmarked on ModelNet40 \cite{modelnet}, which is composed of 12,311 3D shapes (9,843/2,468 in training/testing) labelled with 40 object classes.
-Since we render 3D models in the forward pass, we limit the number of triangles in the 3D meshes to accommodate hardware constraints.
-We pre-process all the meshes to limit the number vertices to 20K using the Quadric Error method \cite{mesh-simplify} and the Blender official API \cite{blender}.
-We sample $P = 2048$ points from each mesh to be fed to the point encoder.
-Each rendered image has a size of 224$\times$224.
-The light is directed along a random direction in training and fixed in testing (pointing towards the object center).
-We denote this standard setup as \textit{aligned} ModelNet40.
+\mysection{ModelNet40} ModelNet40 \cite{modelnet} is composed of 12,311 3D objects (9,843/2,468 in training/testing) labelled with 40 object classes.
+Since we render 3D models in the forward pass, we limit the number of triangles in the meshes due to hardware constraints.
+In particular, we simplify the meshes to 20k vertices using the official Blender API \cite{blender,mesh-simplify}.

+\mysection{ShapeNet Core55} ShapeNet Core55 is a subset of ShapeNet \cite{shapenet} comprising 51,162 3D mesh objects labelled with 55 object classes.
+The training, validation, and test sets consist of 35764, 5133, and 10265 shapes, respectively.
+It is designed for the shape retrieval challenge SHREK \cite{shrek17}.

+\mysection{ScanObjectNN} ScanObjectNN \cite{scanobjectnn} is a recently released point cloud dataset for 3D classification that is more realistic and challenging than ModelNet40, since it includes background and considers occlusions.
+The dataset is composed of 2902 point clouds divided into 15 object categories.
+We consider its three main variants: object only, object with background, and the hardest perturbed variant (PB\_T50\_RS variant).
+These variants are used in the 3D Scene Understanding Benchmark associated with the ScanObjectNN dataset.
+This dataset offers a more challenging setup than ModelNet40 and tests the generalization capability of 3D deep learning model in more realistic scenarios.